Anger / Resentment – Stage 7

 People don’t like to talk about anger and resentment in the same sentence with bereavement.
 We have this misguided notion that we are supposed to be serene and accepting.
-But grieving doesn’t work that way.
-It is a messy process, not a tidy package.
+It might surprise us how strongly we can feel this emotion.
+But grieving is a messy process, not a tidy package.

-When someone we love is wrenched away from us through death, it is only natural for us to feel fury.
+When someone we love is wrenched away from us through death, it is only natural for us to go through this stage.
 It is a very human response that we shouldn’t be afraid of.
 Our rage or resentment can be directed any number of directions.

 Over time we will wrestle with and process through this stage.
 It may feel like it will never end, but it does.